cowboyai/cim-start/doc/Communications.md

 If you like playing around in free and open environments, keep doing that... on a dedicated system.
 When you are done playing around (i.e. developing and testing) you add it to the Domain and can then use that new technique you just made anywhere in the Domain.

-It just boils down to a different way of thinking bout things.
+It just boils down to a different way of thinking about things.

-I don't have a "computer" any more, I have an Information Machine and that is a distributed thing that lives across the internet but acts like it's local.
+I don't have a "computer" any more, I have an Information Machise and that is a distributed thing that lives across the internet but acts like it's local.
 It has a structure and that structure is simple, has zero dependencies, it's a pile of text.
 I can transform that text into some working information system... repeatedly... with the same results.

 I just got reliability of information and I am no longer chained to a vendor.
 Everything is portable and versioned via my Object Stores and their Event Stream.

+Is this Perfect?
+Certainly not, but we are evolving our way there.

 [Comms](./comms.md)